-6 Conclusions
+6 CONCLUSIONS

-- 6.1.1 WSP UK Ltd has been appointed by G&T King's Mews Ltd to undertake a noise impact assessment for the proposed redevelopment at 11-12 King's Mews, London. - A baseline noise survey has been undertaken to establish the existing noise levels affecting the site and surrounding area, which are dominated by road traffic along John Street, Gray's Inn Road and also the car repair business situated on King's Mews. - An additional short term measurement was carried out at the north east boundary of the site.
+- 6.1.1 WSP UK Ltd has been appointed by Barhos Developments Ltd to undertake a noise impact assessment for the proposed redevelopment at 10-11 King's Mews, London. - A baseline noise survey has been undertaken to establish the existing noise levels affecting the site and surrounding area.
+Environmental noise levels are dominated by road traffic along John Street, Gray's Inn Road and also the car repair business situated on King's Mews. - An additional short term measurement was carried out at the north east boundary of the site.
 This position was used to measure the noise levels at the eastern façade of the proposed dwellings and was selected to assist in determining the differential between the noise climate at the unattended measurement location and the eastern site boundary.
-A +2 dB correction was applied to the daytime L{Aeq, T} values in order for the long term measurement data to be representative of the noise levels at the façade of the proposed dwellings overlooking King's Mews. - 6.1.4 Based on the measured noise data and internal noise level criteria from Camden Council's planning policy, BS 8233 and WHO guidelines an assessment of the acoustic performance of the glazed elements of the external building fabric has been undertaken.
-The ventilation strategy has also been outlined. - 6.1.5 In order to meet the required internal noise levels, a standard thermal double glazed unit achieving 28 dB R_W+C{tr}, for example a 6mm glass/12mm airspace/4mm unit, will be required. - 6.1.6 The proposed ventilation strategy is to provide ventilation though passive means.
+A +2 dB correction was applied to the daytime LAeq, T values in order for the long term measurement data to be representative of the 'worst case' noise levels at the façade of the proposed dwellings overlooking King's Mews. - Based on the measured noise data and internal noise level criteria from Camden Council's planning policy, BS 8233 and WHO guidelines, an assessment of the acoustic performance of the glazed elements of the external building fabric has been undertaken.
+The ventilation strategy has also been outlined. - 6.1.5 In order to meet the required internal noise levels, a standard thermal double glazed unit achieving 28 dB $R_W+C{tr}$ , for example a 6mm glass/12mm airspace/4mm unit, will be required.
+This will be applicable to any proposed glazed sections of the facade, including lightwells and skylights. - 6.1.6 The proposed ventilation strategy is to provide ventilation though passive means.
 Window mounted trickle vents or passive through-wall ventilators will be required such that the overall sound insulation performance of the façade is not compromised in order to meet the desired internal; noise levels. - 6.1.7 An assessment of the external amenity areas has also been undertaken.
 It is understood that the external amenity spaces will be the courtyards to the west of the building and the balconies on the eastern and western façades.
 The measured noise levels show that the 55 dB criterion is unlikely to be achieved in the external amenity areas.
-Nevertheless, BS 8233 recognizes this criterion is not always achievable in urban environments and is not mandatory for balconies of this size. - 6.1.8 The limitations to this report are detailed in Appendix F.
+Nevertheless, BS 8233 recognizes this criterion is not always achievable in urban environments and is not mandatory for balconies of this size. - 6.1.8 The limitations to this report are detailed in Appendix E.